Schwarber, Red Sox slam Astros 12-3, lead ALCS 2-1 - WHIZ News

 Tapping his wrist to mimic Correa’s Game 1 celebration, Rodriguez rode four more Boston homers — including Kyle Schwarber’s record-setting grand slam — to a 12-3 victory Monday night as the Red Sox took a 2-1 lead in the best-of-seven AL Championship Series.

+“Electrifying.
+It’s unbelievable,” outfielder Alex Verdugo said.
+“You can have a big swing and get four runs in on just that one play — it’s huge.

+“It’s one of the best plays in baseball, man.
+You give up a grand slam, it takes a lot out of you,” he added.
+“And just to kind of keep stepping on their neck and adding the pressure, it’s huge.”

-Martinez and Devers each homered again, Christian Arroyo also hit one, and Kiké Hernández had two more hits for Boston, which could advance to the World Series with victories at Fenway Park in Games 4 and 5 on Tuesday night and Wednesday.
-The Astros need to win at least one to send the series back to Houston.
+Martinez and Devers each homered again, Christian Arroyo also hit one, and Kiké Hernández had two more hits for Boston, which opened 9-0 leads and coasted to victory in back-to-back games.
+Right fielder Hunter Renfroe ended it with a diving catch of Correa’s sinking line drive.

+“They count as one (loss),” Astros manager Dusty Baker said.
+“We come back and win tomorrow and the series is even.
+You don’t like it tonight, but you come back in the morning.”

+“It’s just the way baseball should trend, moving forward,” he added.
+“You need to let the players have fun.”

+Boston matched a franchise record with its seventh straight postseason win at home.
 The Red Sox had 11 hits in all, becoming the first team in major league history to reach double digits six straight times in a single postseason.

-Hernández has 18 hits during the playoffs and is batting .500, both leading the majors.
+Hernández, who has 18 hits during the playoffs and is batting .500 — both leading the majors — left the game after six innings.

+Asked why, Cora said with a smile: “He has been running the bases a lot in the last few days, or weeks, or whatever.”

-Rodriguez, who missed all of last season with COVID-related heart problems, retired the first six batters before running into the trouble in the third, when Tucker made it 9-3.
+Rodríguez, who missed last season with COVID-19-related heart problems, retired the first six batters before running into trouble in the third, when Tucker made it 9-3.

 ERRORS

-To the delight of the Fenway fans, who targeted him with profane chants for his role in the Astros 2017 cheating scandal, Jose Altuve struggled at the plate and in the field.
+To the delight of the Fenway fans, who targeted him with profane chants after the 2017 World Series champion Astros were caught cheating, Jose Altuve struggled at the plate and in the field.

 TRAINER’S ROOM

-Astros: Manager Dusty Baker said outfielder Jake Meyers, who injured his left shoulder crashing into the wall in Game 4 of the Division Series, is doing better and could start as soon as Tuesday.
+Astros: Baker said outfielder Jake Meyers, who injured his left shoulder crashing into the wall in Game 4 of the Division Series, is doing better and could start as soon as Tuesday.

 UP NEXT